Las Vegas is primely located for exploring a number of popular nearby Southwest attractions.

 One of the world’s most spectacular engineering marvels is located a short drive away from the Las Vegas Strip.
 Deb from Aroundusty Roads recalls her trip to the Hoover Dam:

 Guided tours are available, or you can drive yourself and purchase admission when you arrive.
 Descend into the dam to see the massive generators at work on the shorter Power Plant Tour, which drops you 530 feet into the Dam, or enjoy a more immersive tour on the official Hoover Dam Tour, which gives you an opportunity to explore the passageways within the Dam.
-You can also combine your Hoover Dam tour with a Lake Mead cruise or a leisurely float trip down the Colorado River.

 Browse Hoover Dam Tours